 Black and White Raven Company

 Founder Chloey Cavanaugh is Was’ineidi Tax’Hit, Eagle Wolf clan in Kake, Alaska and credits her commitment to community and culture to her grandfather Archie Cavanaugh.
-Black and White Raven Company offers a diverse range of apparel that speak to community and identity, and graphic design and marketing solutions that are designed to elevate your brand’s visibility and reach while maintaining a focus on authentic storytelling.
-We believe in the power of giving back, and translate this belief into action.
+Follow Black and White Raven Company on Instagram.